 There are many factors to consider when estimating costs, but in this article, we are going to outline some tips for estimating your start-up costs and how long it will take before your new eCommerce business starts making you money.

 How to Get Started With Estimating eCommerce Costs

 Why should you even start an eCommerce business?
 And why is estimating your costs so important?
-Believe it or not, but 21% of Americans aren’t saving any money at all.
+Believe it or not, 21% of Americans aren’t saving any money at all.
 Starting an eCommerce business can be a great way to help bolster your savings, but that’s only if you’re able to properly manage your income and expenses.
 Using free tools like Google Sheets to track these can be a great way to minimize recurring bills.

 You may have already taken other measures to help increase your savings.
 You may have chosen a limited liability company (LLC) structure for your online business because it's affordable.
-LLCs are popular among modern entrepreneurs because of the flexibilty they offer and their easy startup process.
+LLCs are popular among modern entrepreneurs because of the flexibility they offer and their easy startup process.